hayaa123/code301/python/tree/README.md

 in orded treversal --> this method require no inputs and it return an array with the tree values in on order

 post order treversal --> this method require no inputs and it return an array with the tree values in post order

+max --> this method require no inputs and return the maximum value in the tree as an output

 <span style="color:#0a786d; ">**Binary Search Tree** </span>